Omtralo (Sacubitril And Valsartan)

 Frequently Asked Questions

-Yes, you can take Omtralo either with food or without food.
-Swallow the tablets whole.
+You can take Omtralo with or without food.

-There are no known interactions between Omtralo and alcohol, but be careful drinking alcohol until you know how this medicine affects you.
+There are no known interactions between Omtralo and alcohol, but it's advisable to be cautious.

 Important Disclaimer